 15. Earbud holder

-This is a real sign of the times – so many of us are virtually connected to a smartphone device of some description and earbuds are a necessity for the commute to work.
+This is a real sign of the times: so many of us are virtually connected to a smartphone device, and earbuds are a necessity for the commute to work.
 How many times have you had to rummage through your bag or handbag to find them hopelessly tangled up?
 Turn your expired card into a handy earbud holder.
 This is a very practical and useful way to recycle a card!

 17. Battery cover

 Like the Bermuda Triangle, in everyday life there are two things that disappear mysteriously without trace: socks in the laundry and remote control battery covers.
 Who hasn’t at some point held a remote together with a rubber band?
 DIY addicts can turn their skills into crafting a simple battery cover from a credit card.